Pensions and Retirements

 Most employers will not allow you to rollover your 401(k) to somewhere else while you are still employed with them.
 Most 401(k) plans don’t allow partial rollovers—you must usually transfer all of your money out of your 401(k) when you do the rollover, although the money can be transferred into different accounts.

 After you turn 70 ½, the government requires that you must take minimum withdrawals from your 401(k), which means that you can’t simply leave the money in there growing.
 You have to start taking it out, and start paying the income taxes on it.
 The idea behind the required minimum distribution is that the tax code gave you the opportunity to defer income taxes on the money you put in this account over your working career, but now the government wants its tax money.
-Your age and your account balance will determine the amount you are required to withdraw.
+Your age and your account balance will determine the amount of money that you are required to withdraw.
 For example, someone 70 years old with $100,000 in his or her 401(k) would be required to withdraw at least $3650 in 2009.
 Generally, if you fail to take the required minimum distribution, the IRS will assess a 50% penalty on the amount not taken out.
 However the Worker, Retiree, and Employer Recovery Act of 2008 grants a one-year suspension of the required minimum distribution in 2009.
 Alternatively, you could take the distribution and immediately roll it over into an IRA.

 401(k) plans are very popular with employees because they provide automatic savings and earnings that accumulate without the employee having to remember to make deposits.
 In addition, they often offer “free” money from the employer in terms of matching contributions.
 They also offer the possibility of an employee to have a lower taxable income during their working years, thus saving money on income taxes.